 It’s a common belief falls are just a part of aging – that it’s inevitable seniors will fall.
 That’s not necessarily true because most falls are preventable.
-Many ComForCare/At Your Side Home Care locations offer free in-home fall safety evaluations and fall risk assessments.
+Many ComForCare/At Your Side Home Care locations offer no obligation in-home fall safety evaluations and fall risk assessments.
 Our home safety check evaluates all aspects of someone’s living conditions.
 A trained professional will look at things such as:

 - Are rugs and runners slip-resistant?

 - Is a person’s bed raised too high?